OWASP/Intelligent-Intrusion-Detection-System/README.md

 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/OWASP/wstg/issues)

-OWASP IIDS is an open source software that leverages the benefits of Artificial Intelligence to detect the intrusion and alert the respective network administrator
+OWASP IIDS is an open source software that leverages the benefits of Artificial Intelligence to detect the intrusion and alert the respective network administrator.

-##Features
+## Features
 -Django Based:- It is a fully Djnago based application -Supports Multiple ML and NN models:- As the accuracy of different datasets depends on different models, so we have provided multiple models for training
--

 ## Installation